redhat-beyond/superx/Project_Architecture.md

 # Project Architecture
-  In this document we will describe how the project is built, which technologies we used to built it and how they interact.
+  In this document, we will describe how the project is built, which technologies we used to build it and how they interact.
   - [Flow & Structure](#Flow-&-Structure)
   - [App run diagram](#App-run-diagram)

 ## Flow & Structure

 <font color="blue"> _**Vagrant file-**_ </font>
  Defines the VM the app runs on.
-Works on ubuntu/bionic64 OS, triggers bootstrap.sh file.
+Works on ubuntu/bionic64 OS and triggers bootstrap.sh file.

 <font color="blue"> _**bootstrap.sh-**_ </font>
- Updates the OS (if update exists), defines the app environment & installs dependencies.
+ Updates the OS (if an update exists), defines the app environment & installs dependencies.
 Then runs app.py on localhost:5000

 <font color="blue"> _**app.py-**_ </font>
 Configures the app variables, configures the connection to the DB (based on config.py), runs all app routes (from routing.py) and defines a dictionary that will be used in the extractors scripts